dotnet/docs-maui/docs/xaml/fundamentals/mvvm.md

 </ContentPage>
 ```

-The binding on each `Label` is the default `OneWay`.
+The binding on each <xref:Microsoft.Maui.Controls.Label> is the default `OneWay`.
 It only needs to display the value.
 However, the default binding on each <xref:Microsoft.Maui.Controls.Slider> is `TwoWay`.
 This allows the <xref:Microsoft.Maui.Controls.Slider> to be initialized from the viewmodel.
 When the viewmodel is instantiated it's `Color` property is set to `Aqua`.
 A change in a <xref:Microsoft.Maui.Controls.Slider> sets a new value for the property in the viewmodel, which then calculates a new color:

 :::image type="content" source="media/mvvm/hslcolorscroll.png" alt-text="MVVM using two-way data bindings.":::